eno-lang/enolib/javascript/README.md

 ## Beta notice

-enolib for javascript was just released, there is only JSDoc based reference documentation which however isn't yet published - expect updates in the coming days.
+enolib for javascript is currently in beta.
 Automated testing coverage is already at around 85% but it's still likely you will run into critical bugs here or there, you're welcome to report them in the issue tracker - thank you for your help.

+Early work in progress documentation is now available at https://eno-lang.org/enolib/.

 ## Installation